-However, as inappropriate as it would be for the Queen to potentially damage her derriere, FDR’s mother was a frugal women and she didn’t want to throw out the old toilet seat that, in her opinion, was perfectly acceptable.
+However, as inappropriate as it would be for the Queen to potentially damage her derriere, FDR’s mother was a frugal women, and she didn’t want to throw out the old toilet seat that, in her opinion, was perfectly acceptable.

-So when the King and Queen’s visit was over, FDR’s mother returned the toilet seat to the hardware store without paying for it and had the old cracked seat reinstalled.
-Instead of being upset with her, the hardware store owner seized the opportunity and hung the toilet seat in the most prominent part of the store window with a sign that read: “The King and Queen of England Sat Here.
+When the King and Queen’s visit was over, FDR’s mother returned the toilet seat to the hardware store without paying for it, and had the old cracked seat reinstalled.
+Instead of being upset with her, the hardware store owner seized the opportunity — he hung the toilet seat in the most prominent part of the store window with a sign reading The King and Queen of England Sat Here.

 the value of great content

 If you have a new blog or are just getting started on social, getting the necessary resources in place to create quality content can be challenging.
 But it doesn’t have to be.
-Most companies have available content and they don’t even realize it.
+Most companies have available content, and they don’t even realize it.

 raid the old file cabinets

-Decide what angle you need to take to repurpose the content.
+Decide what angle you need to take to repurpose your content.
 If it is an old ad, you can write about how it relates to your ads today, or how you have changed direction with your brand.
-If it is old products, you can talk about the improvements you have made over the years.
+If it’s an old product, you can talk about the improvements you have made over the years.
 This can be especially beneficial if your customer’s input was an integral part of the product development.

 vintage = nostalgia